BTU-Women-AI-Python-course/Btu_Python_Lecture_18/pagination.md

 # Django Rest Framework Pagination

 Django REST Framework (DRF) provides several ways to implement pagination in your API views, allowing you to limit the number of results returned in a single response.
 This helps improve performance and enhances user experience when dealing with large datasets.

 ### Pagination Types in Django REST Framework

 1. **PageNumberPagination**:
    - This is the default pagination style in DRF.
-It provides pagination by splitting the results into pages and using query parameters to navigate between them.
+It splits the results into pages and uses query parameters to navigate between them.
    - **Usage**:
      ```python
      from rest_framework.pagination import PageNumberPagination